No women CEOs in NZ's top fifty companies - tragedy or hope?

 It’s 2016, and the number of female CEOs in New Zealand’s top fifty companies has finally reached… zero.

-So began a story this month in The Pantograph Punch newsletter I subscribe to.
+So began a story this month in The Pantograph Punch.

-It doesn’t sound like much fun to me, even for $4.49 million dollars a year (which, yes, is an absurd salary – I still cannot quite believe we have let income disparity get so out of control in this country).
-And so I am proud and pleased at one level, that something about who we are as women means we are not at this particular table.
-Isabelle Stengers, the Belgian philosopher says how she “never accepts answering the question ‘power’ people always ask… What would you do if you were in our place?” as she goes on to say, “I am not in your place!
+It doesn’t sound like much fun to me, even for $4.49 million dollars a year (which, yes, is an absurd salary).
+So maybe it is good news that something about who we are as women means we are not at this particular table.
+Isabelle Stengers, the Belgian philosopher has said that she “never accepts answering the question ‘power’ people always ask… What would you do if you were in our place?” as she went on to say, “I am not in your place!
 And it is not by chance.
 A society where I would occupy any kind of power position and still think and feel as I do would be a completely different society.”